sobotka/bassam-test/README.md

    * Six Stops Over = Red        = 1.139491214E+1 SL 6.994287888E-1 N
    * High Clipping = White       = 1.629174024E+1 SL 1.000000000E+0 N

+**Help!
+Grading is tricky!**
+The following is a brief list of cautionary bits for imagers while working on scene referred data:
+ * Blender desperately needs independent colour transform controls on every UI element.
+Using this set of LUTs should make it abundently clear.
+ * For the past decade or so, Blender's basic mixing node has been broken with regards to certain AdobePDF blend modes, as they are strictly display referred.
+Screen, Burn, Dodge, Overlay, and a few others are strictly display referred blend modes, and will not work on scene referred data.
+ * Lift, Gamma, and Gain is a strictly display referred tool.
+It will not work with scene referred data.
+ * Curves.
+While curves work fine, without the specific colour transformation selection, it is very tricky.
+Middle grey lives at 0.18, which gives you approximately 18% of the UI's interface region to adjust a curve that will result in tweaking ten stops of your most critical latitude.
+**I get it, Blender's broken in fundamental ways.
+Solutions?**
+The ASC CDL transform was designed to operate on both display referred and scene linear imagery.
+It is found in the Colour Correction node where *Lift, Gamma, Gain* is listed.
+Change it to the ASC CDL, adjust Power up to compensate for the log viewing in the basic view version, and possibly tweak Slope down.
+Offset will literally offset values up or down, which is likely sub-optimal in CGI.
+Adjust your lighting if you can.